mrahier17/SwissVault/README.md

 SwissVault is a deflationary token that decreases in total supply every time a token transfer happens.
 As with every transfer, a percentage of the transferred amount will be burned.

-The burn rate is calculated based on the volatility of Bitcoin price with a maximum of 1%.
+The burn rate is calculated based on the volatility of Bitcoin price, with a mean of 1%.